Easdale: Facilities and activities

-A company who operate high speed boat trips to view wild life and other local places of interest in the area have their base at Ellenabeich opposite Easdale.

 The World Stone Skimming Championship has taken place annually in September on Easdale since 1997.
 In 2012 the event came under threat after Jonathan Feigenbaum requested £1,000 for using the slate quarry the championship uses.
 The competition only went ahead after the Press and Journal newspaper offered to pay the fee.
 A community buyout of the island by residents is now under consideration.
 Mike Russell, MSP for Argyll and Bute, said: "Not every community will achieve it and not every community should achieve it.
 But it is a live issue and becomes even more live in circumstances such as these."

 Tourist accommodation is available on the island and nearby.
 The disused quarries have been described as "perfect for wild swimming".